PaulAnsh/Azure-900_Notes/README.md

      Each reggion is paired with another region 300 miles away.
 (Only one region is updated at a time to ensure no outage)

      Azure Geo-redundant storage(GRS)- It replicates data to a secondary region automatically, ensuring that data is durable even in the event that primary region is        not recoverable.

+## Fault and Update Domain

+     An AZ in an Azure region is a combination of a fault domain and update domain.

+     Fault domain: It is a logical grouping of hardware in server racks, to avoid a single point of failure within an AZ.
+It is a group of vm that share common power        source and network switch.
+     Update Domain: When azure applies updates to the underlying hardware and software, update domains ensures your resources do not go offline.